RupanjanSaha123/Auto-Git/Auto-git/README.md

 ## 👨‍💻 Author

-Created with ❤️ by Rupanjan Saha and Subarno Chakraborty
+Created with ❤️ by Rupanjan Saha

 ---